 Many Small Snack Packs

-Bringing snacks on a road trip is as obvious as bringing car keys for the trip to actually work – but there is a risk that you will run out of snacks before you even hit the high way.
+Bringing snacks on a road trip is as obvious as bringing car keys for the trip to actually work.

 To avoid this, repack all your snacks into smaller bags so that you can store some away for later during the day.